Philosophy of Worship

 A word about style

 In light of the “worship wars” of recent years, it is perhaps important for us to say a word about style.
 By style, we are referring to the external forms employed in worship.
 This includes music, among other things such as drama and visual media.
 Style falls under the category of circumstances in worship and should be determined by the normative principle.
 This, however, does not mean that anything goes.
 The tentacles of postmodernism have infiltrated the church’s view of art and aesthetics to the point that our style is largely determined, not by Scripture’s norms, but by pragmatism and subjectivism.
-Similarly to Luther’s contention in his day in regard to Scripture, I contend that music and worship forms ought to be in the vernacular for the sake of clarity and relevance.
+Similarly to Luther’s contention in his day in regard to Scripture, we believe that music and worship forms ought to be in the vernacular for the sake of clarity and relevance.
 However, just as language can cross the line from common to vulgar, so music can become vulgar.
 It, then, no longer clarifies the Gospel but obscures it.
-If a people’s musical tastes are so vulgar that no vernacular music is appropriate for worship, their musical language must be developed (A choir, for example, can be an effective tool for demonstrating to a musically illiterate culture what music can be.).
+If a people’s musical tastes are so vulgar that no vernacular music is appropriate for worship, their musical language must be developed and nurtured (A choir, for example, can be an effective tool for demonstrating to a musically illiterate culture what music can be.).

 Words communicate thoughts that lead to emotions.
 Music communicates emotions that lead to thoughts.
 The emotional impact of a song is often stronger (or at least more immediate) than the intellectual impact of its lyrics; therefore, it is not enough to merely say that the lyrics must be biblical.
 The music itself must convey emotions that are consistent with the truth of the lyrics.
 Otherwise, music is not “telling the truth.”
 Sensual sounds coupled with lyrics about the holiness of God obscures the truth—it tells a lie.
-I recognize there is some level of subjectivity in measuring the emotional meaning of music, but I believe music’s meaning is a lot more universal than we are typically willing to acknowledge.
+We recognize there is some level of subjectivity in measuring the emotional meaning of music, but we believe music’s meaning is a lot more universal than many of us are typically willing to acknowledge.
 Our style in worship should always tell the truth, and cultural trends do not always do that.
 For this reason, cultural appeal cannot be our standard of style.
 Certainly, we must take into consideration and carefully evaluate our culture’s stylistic preferences for the sake of clarifying the Gospel, but never for the sake of appealing to a sinful palette.